 When you put money into the company’s account, then the company owes you this amount, and the equity is increased.
 Your book value grows.
 As you may remember from some accounting course, one can consider the company equity as a liability to the owner, ie, You.
 Since you put in your private money on the company’s bank account, the company has received a debt to you with that amount.
 It is not the company’s own money from the business, but it is a loan to the company from you personally, which you hopefully can get back when the company makes enough profit.

 How to record Owner deposit (Owner’s Investment)

 You can post Owner’s Investment directly when purchasing a product or service.
-Suppose you bought ink to the printer in an online store including VAT.
+Suppose you bought ink for the printer in an online store including VAT.
 Now you want it to be recorded in the company, even though you paid online with your private credit card.
-In this example, I am using a VAT rate of 25% and the Swedish chart of accounts, which is based on the 4-digit BAS-system, and you post like this:
+In this example, I am using a VAT rate of 25% and the Swedish chart of accounts, which is based on the 4-digit BAS system, and you post like this:

 |VAT receivable (input VAT)||2641||120|